-More interesting things especially on democracy and Malaysia are taking place on social media and in late nights when I do have the time, I usually spent it on surfing through Facebook instead of writing a post for the blog.
-Another is that I have gone “back to school” and I managed to get one of the certificate that I targeted to get this year.
-Unfortunately it is just a start and I have another target to meet in the next few months.
+More interesting things, especially on democracy and Malaysia, are taking place on social media and on late nights when I do have the time, I usually spent it surfing through Facebook instead of writing a post for the blog.
+Another is that I have gone “back to school” and I managed to get one of the certificates that I targeted to get this year.
+Unfortunately, it is just a start and I have another target to meet in the next few months.
 So, it is back to doing revisions and the dreaded homework in the coming months.
 Image: Pinterest

 (News snippet – only in Malaysia this happens on a regular basis and it is not a laughing matter.
 After all, this country is best of the best when it comes to corruption-free Government and corruption fighting agencies, eh?.
 Cartoon source: http://johnnyongcartoons.blogspot.com/)

 (With elections around the corner, expect more incidents of talking cock to be sprouting out from the foamy mouth of the many half-past-six politicians around the country and on a more regular basis too.
 Image source: http://www.olx.com.sg)